2026 U.S. Book Show Recap

 TIP: Make NetGalley part of your booth design!
 Postcards, bookmarks, and other creative handouts are perfect to customize with your logo, cover art, and a QR code.
 Download a template here.

-Bringing Booktrovert to BookCon (and Beyond)
+Bringing Booktrovert to Consumer Events

 Where NetGalley shines for industry outreach, Booktrovert is tailor-made for consumer shows— especially high-demand events like BookCon, where print copies disappear fast and shipping budgets disappear faster.